-- 1) Do you agree with the distinction of crypto assets proposed in paragraph 5? - 2) Do you agree that all crypto assets meet the asset boundary? - 3) Do you agree that all crypto assets with a corresponding liability should be recorded as financial assets? - 4) Do you agree that the main questions on the classification of CAWLM discussed in the GN are (i) whether they concern financial or nonfinancial assets, and (ii) how to account for their creation? - 5) Do you have any suggestions on the digital assets' decision tree (Annex II.1) and typology of crypto assets (Annex II.2)? - 6) Do you agree with considering the three classification options for CAWLM as well as related pros and cons presented in the GN?
-Are there any other options and pros and cons that should be considered, if so please specify? - 7) Do you have any views on the classification options for CAWLM and CAWLP?
-If so, please explain your preference. - 8) Do you agree that the countries should start collecting data on ownership, transactions, and stocks of crypto assets following the high-level guidance provided in Annex VI? - 9) Do you agree that the classification of non-fungible tokens (NFTs) be addressed in a separate guidance note (under the Digitalization Task Team)?
+- 1) Do the Committee and AEG agree with the distinction of crypto assets proposed in paragraph 5? - 2) Do the Committee and AEG agree that all crypto assets meet the asset boundary? - 3) Do the Committee and AEG agree that all crypto assets with a corresponding liability should be recorded as financial assets? - 4) Do the Committee and AEG agree that the main questions on the classification of CAWLM discussed in the GN are (i) whether they concern financial or nonfinancial assets, and (ii) how to account for their creation? - 5) Do the Committee and AEG have any suggestions on the digital assets' decision tree (Annex II.1) and typology of crypto assets (Annex II.2)? - 6) Do the Committee and AEG agree with considering the four classification options for CAWLM as well as related pros and cons presented in the GN?
+Are there any other options and pros and cons that should be considered, if so please specify? - 7) Do the Committee and AEG have any views on the classification options for CAWLM and CAWLP?
+If so, please explain your preference. - 8) Do the Committee and AEG agree that the countries should start collecting data on ownership, transactions, and stocks of crypto assets following the high-level guidance provided in Annex VI? - 9) Do the Committee and AEG agree that the classification of non-fungible tokens (NFTs) be addressed in a separate guidance note (under the Digitalization Task Team)?